fullmoonissue/tas-scaffolding/README.md

     make test

     # Tests (with a game)

-    [Please check the "Warning" section above to understand my way of testing all the process] make TAS_FOLDER=/path/to/tas/project/test-tas-scaffolding build-scaffolding
+    [Please check the "Warning" section above to understand the way of testing all the process]

-    cd ~/Desktop && ln -s /path/to/tas/project/test-tas-scaffolding/start.lua test-scaffolding.lua (for Parallels)
+    1. Setup test game environment make TAS_FOLDER=/path/to/tas/project/test-tas-scaffolding build-scaffolding cd ~/Desktop ln -s /path/to/tas/project/test-tas-scaffolding/start.lua test-scaffolding.lua (for Parallels)
-    1. Setup
+    2. Setup Bizhawk
-    => Launching Parallels then BizHawk then a game
+        a.
+Launch Parallels then BizHawk then a game
-    => Then I select the menu Tools -> Lua Console and then select the test-scaffolding.lua (previously created) file
+        b.
+Menu Tools -> Lua Console and then select test-scaffolding.lua file (previously created)
-    2. Checks
+    3. Checks
-    2a.
+        3a.
 No tas file added
-    => Here, I check that no errors are displayed on the lua console before continuing => Else I fix into test-tas-scaffolding (and I do a Emulation -> Reboot Core to recheck) => And once the fix is done, I propagate it into the tas-scaffolding project 2b.
+            If an error displayed on the lua console Then fix into test-tas-scaffolding, close the Lua Console and repeat 2b. (to recheck) And once the fix is done, propagate it into the tas-scaffolding project 3b.
 New tas file added
-    => Here, I register a new file (make TAS=any% FILE=0-init.lua register <= from test-tas-scaffolding folder) => Then add an input enough long to be viewed after (ex: input:start(cf + 650, 200) in tas/any%/0-init.lua)
-    => Then update the value in configuration/play.lua (local currentTas = 'any%') => Then display inputs in BizHawk (View -> Display inputs) => Finally, I reboot the core (cf 2a. above) and check that the framecount overlay and my inputs are displayed => Else I do the fixes (cf 2a.)
+            Register a new file (make TAS=any% FILE=0-init.lua register, from test-tas-scaffolding folder) Then add an input enough long to be viewed after (ex: input:start(cf + 650, 200) in tas/any%/0-init.lua) Then update the value in configuration/play.lua (local currentTas = 'any%') Then display inputs in BizHawk (View -> Display inputs) Finally, reboot the core (Emulation -> Reboot Core) and check that the framecount overlay and the inputs are displayed

-## Todo

-* Generator of description for youtube, tasvideos.org, ...
-* Make some schemas in addition to the text in the README (plantUML ? mermaid ?)
-* Make a video about the usage of this project
+            Repeat 3a.